 Young Adult Services

-Intensive Residential Treatment Services (IRTS) Programs for Transition Age Youth (ages 16-25).
-These programs will serve youth who exhibit behavior like self-harm and aggression and who have recently exited the juvenile justice system and foster care system.
+Intensive Residential Treatment Services (IRTS) Programs for Transition Age Youth (ages 18-25).
+These programs serve youth who are diagnosed with a significant mental illness.

 ACT-TAY (Assertive Community Treatment for Transition Age Youth) Teams

-These are located in ten providers across Missouri.
+These are located in eleven (11) providers across Missouri.
 They serve transition-age youth (16-25) who have not responded well to traditional mental health services and often have co-existing problems such as homelessness, substance use problems, or involvement with the criminal justice system.
 These teams currently serve 300 youth.

 System of Care